codatio/codat-docs/docs/using-the-api/managing-companies.md

 ## Onboarding your users

-Your users/customers are [companies](/core-concepts/companies).
+Your users or customers are [companies](/core-concepts/companies).
 To access their data you'll need to onboard them.

 To onboard a new user or customer:
 1. Create a company